Want to be a stockist?

 In a nutshell Emma’s Soap...

-We will look for the safest, efficient, cost effective courier, at a cost to you, which is currently £6.50 plus VAT.
-Carriage is paid on orders of 150 bars £270, or in excess of £400 to channel islands, Northern and Southern Ireland.
+We will look for the safest, efficient, cost effective courier, at a cost to you, which is currently:

 Terms and conditions

-Due to the nature of the product, returns are only acceptable if unused, please contact Emma’s Soap within 7 days should any soap be damaged in transportation.
+Due to the nature of the product, returns are only acceptable if unused, please contact Emma’s Soap within 7 days should any soap be damaged in transportation or if there are any discrepancies or missing items from your order.

 Emma’s Soap is to be sold in the packaging and with the label supplied to you.
-Should Emma need to recall a batch, you will be advised and requested to remove the soap from sale, in such cases fresh soap will be re-supplied at courier cost to Emma.
+Should Emma need to recall a batch you will be advised and request to remove the soap from sale, in such cases fresh soap will be re-supplied at a courier cost to Emma.

 It's so much more than a bar of soap...